Felixatika/Akan-Names/README.md

 they were born.

 # Contributors
-Atika, Felix, Savanah Agutu
+Atika, Felix, Savanah Agutu,
 moringa slack team starford members.

 # Projects Purpose
 Most people do know when their birthdays are, but some might not know what day of the week they were born.This will help users to identify their Akan name together with the exact day they were born by just keying in their birth date and their gender.

 # Demo
 Here is a working live demo: https://felixatika.github.io/Akan-Names/

 # Installation instructions
 Open a browser, copy and paste the live demo link.It will open the landing page of the app. key in the datails of your birth date